Fees and Financial Information

 Learners provided with a user name and password will have access to Self-Service for payments and to view their account status.
 T2202 tax forms are also provided via Self-Service.
 Effective January 2019, the Canada Revenue Agency requires collection of the Social Insurance Number for the issuance of the T2202 tax form.

 Payments for all tuition and fees can be made on-line or in the Finance office and/or the Registrar’s office.
-Tuition payments made by credit card can only be made online, and there is a convenience fee charged for this service.
+Tuition payments made by credit card will be charged a convenience fee for this service.
 For all other payments, the Finance office is open 8:30 a.m. to 4:30 p.m.
 Monday through Friday.
 It is located on the second floor of the Centre Core, Room CE2310.
 The Registrar’s office is open 8:30 a.m. to 4:30 p.m.
 Monday through Friday and is located on the main floor, adjacent to the Centre Core, Room PA1130.

 When Do I Need to Pay My Tuition and Fees?